-Proper planning for your DuraTech Chimney installation will result in greater safety, efficiency, and convenience, as well as saving time and money.
+Proper planning for your Dura Tech Chimney installation will result in greater safety, efficiency, and convenience, as well as saving time and money.
 You must use only authorized DuraTech Chimney parts to maintain a listed Chimney system (not including the connector pipe).
 Do not mix parts or try to match with other products, or use improvised solutions.
 Do not install damaged or modified parts.
-Each solid-fuel appliance must be vented with its own chimney.
 Table 1 lists the authorized DuraTech Chimney components.
 Practice good workmanship.
 Sloppy work could jeopardize your chimney's safety.
 Keep electrical wiring and insulation away from all chimneys and stovepipes.
-If you have any questions, be sure to contact either your dealer or DuraVent directly.
+If you have any questions, be sure to contact either your dealer or Simpson Dura-Vent directly.